|

 - PERRINE:

-Feminine form of French Perrin, meaning "rock;
+Feminine form of French Perrin, meaning "rock,

 stone."

-- PERSEPHONE:
+- PERSEPHONE

-and Demeter, probably composed of
+Greek name probably composed of

-the elements perso "person; human being" and phonos
+the elements persô "person; human being" and phonos

-- PERSIS:
+- PERSIS

-Greek biblical name of a woman mentioned by Paul in his epistle to the
+Christian woman mentioned by Paul in his epistle to the

 - PETA:

-English feminine form of Peter, meaning "rock;
+- Feminine form of English Peter, meaning "rock,

 stone."